-Prerequisites: NURS 4010 (may be taken concurrently) and successful completion of Junior nursing courses
+Prerequisites: NURS 4010 and successful completion of Junior nursing courses

 Continued application of the nursing process in the care of adults with self-care deficits and therapeutic self-care demands of a complex nature in a variety of settings.
 Includes 4 student credit hours of clinical.